core-api/core-api/docs/specification/encoding.md

 The **encoding layer** defines the mapping between [the document layer](document.md), and its byte string encoding.

-Core API defines a canonical encoding scheme called Core JSON, other encodings are also be supported.
+Core API defines a canonical encoding scheme called Core JSON.
+Other encodings are also supported.

 ---